pnw-c/pnwc-wordpress-theme/readme.txt

 = Does this theme support any plugins? =

-comintern includes support for WooCommerce and for Infinite Scroll in Jetpack.
+PNWC includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==